wdas/partio/README.md

 - Cache ParticleAttributes for quick access instead of calling attributeInfo() over a loop of particles

-- Use iterators to do linear operations over all particles They are much more optimized than both data() and the dataAsFloat or
+- Use iterators to do linear operations over all particles.
+They are much more optimized than both data() and the dataAsFloat or